ji-k/itinerari/README.md

 [x]

 ## Mobile Version
-This web application is optimized for mobile view making this web application perfect for travel.
+This web application is optimized for mobile view.

 [x]